Alaska State Historical Records Advisory Board (ASHRAB)

 The Alaska State Historical Records Advisory Board recognizes that historical records are our priceless legacy, since collecting and preserving Alaska's documentary heritage is fundamental in understanding our past.

 The State Advisory Board reviews proposals submitted under the Institutional or Cooperative Projects program, prior to submission to NHPRC.
 The State Advisory Board is the central advisory body for historical records planning and for projects developed and carried out in Alaska.
 Specifically, the Board may sponsor and publish surveys of the conditions and needs of historical records in the State; solicit or develop proposals by institutions in the State and make recommendations to NHPRC; and develop, revise, and submit to NHPRC plans for historical records projects in the State which will be financed by NHPRC.

 Grant Program Information

-The Alaska state archivist is coordinator of the Advisory Board.
-Individuals and organizations should contact him for additional information regarding the NHPRC grant program; guidelines, restrictions and procedures for grant proposals, and for information on the deadlines for submission of proposals to the State Advisory Board.
+The Alaska State Archivist is coordinator of the Advisory Board.
+Individuals and organizations should contact the State Archivist for additional information regarding the NHPRC grant program; guidelines, restrictions and procedures for grant proposals, and for information on the deadlines for submission of proposals to the State Advisory Board.
 A detailed guide to the NHPRC records program is available.
 For further information about grants made by NHPRC, see the NHPRC website or contact the Alaska State Archives directly.